Anterior Knee Pain in Children and Teens

 Anterior knee pain is often a dull, aching pain that can be felt behind the kneecap, below the kneecap or on the sides of the kneecap.

-Pain and grinding may become more noticeable when your child runs downhill, goes down stairs, performs deep knee bends or stands for a prolonged time period.
+Pain and grinding may become more noticeable when running downhill, going up and down stairs, performing deep knee bends or squats, sitting or standing for a prolonged time period.

-If your child has anterior knee pain, she should be evaluated by an experienced orthopaedic physician.
+If your child has anterior knee pain, they should be evaluated by an experienced orthopaedic physician to confirm if it is patellofemoral pain syndrome or another injury.

 At Children's Hospital of Philadelphia, anterior knee pain is treated by physicians from the Division of Orthopaedics and the Sports Medicine and Performance Center who specialize in diagnosing and treating bone and muscle injuries in children, teens and young adults.

-Our expert doctors will examine your child, assess her pain, learn about your child's medical history and perform diagnostic imaging — such as X-rays — to diagnose the problem.
+Our expert doctors will examine your child, assess their pain, learn about your child's medical history and perform diagnostic imaging — such as X-rays — to diagnose the problem.

 Then, we will work with you and your child to develop an individualized treatment plan.